w00dyl3g/RecBack/README.md

 # RecBack
-Recon Script to run in background
+Recon Script to run and leave in background.

+## Example:

+sudo ./recback targets.txt